Who Said Writing Is Easy? It’s Not As Simple As You Think

 But I can use the same verb agreement pattern.

 Who said writing was easy?
-This agrees and is now correct.
+The verbs agree, so it is now correct.

 However, depending on what you intend by the question, you could also write it this way.